This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 Editor’s note: Reading this again, I see it as wholly underdeveloped in structure and content.
 I think it necessary to keep on here, but it is not one of my better pieces.
 Perhaps I’m being too hard on myself, but I’m a bit embarrassed to have a piece like this on such a site like this where I engage in better, more thoughtful analysis.
 Still, I think this is a necessary part of understanding Saudi Arabia.
 As always, I’m open to comments and criticism.

 At the current time, there is the possibility of political instability in the country.
 The KSA is backed by the imperial juggernaut.
-Its leaders can easily placate the Saudi citizenry with decisions like slashing the salaries of government ministers, even as they ask ordinary families to cut back their salaries.
+Its leaders, a royal bourgeoisie if you will, can easily placate the Saudi citizenry with decisions like slashing the salaries of government ministers, even as they ask ordinary families to cut back their salaries.
 Another method to maintain control could be the acquisition of millions of acres of prime farmland, mostly in the Senegal River Valley.
 One of the corporations participating in the land grab is owned by the father of now-deceased Osama Bin Laden: the Bin Laden Group.
 These land grabs were fully supported by the Saudi state, headed by late King Abdullah, with an idea of acquiring cropland abroad, growing corn, wheat, and soybeans, to feed those in the homeland.
 In Ethiopia, 1,000 locals every day load, pick, and pack hundreds of tons of fresh produce into waiting trucks, with the food going through the country, one of the “hungriest places on the planet,” and back to those living in the Kingdom.
 The Saudis are not the only ones engaging in such land grabs, with other states taking land in order to feed those living in their respective homelands.
 This practice, which leads to exploitation of the poorer, “underdeveloped” countries by ones that are much more wealthy, a form of imperialism which is inherent in the dynamics of capitalism itself.

-At the same time, the Sauds can also stir nationalism in an effort to gain territory , such as two islands in the Red Sea, Tiran and Sanafir, handed over by Egypt’s authoritarian (and US-backed) government to the Saudis.
+At the same time, the Sauds can also stir nationalism in an effort to gain territory , such as two islands in the Red Sea, Tiran and Sanafir, handed over by Egypt’s U$-backed government to the Saudis.
 This was in exchange for Saudi aid to the Egyptians, to boost their ailing economy, a deal which was recently greenlighted by a court in Cairo.
 The Saudis could exploit this incident to cull nationalistic feelings in their own country.

 The thousands of migrant workers in the country are also part of the dynamics of the Saudi class society.
 Due to few opportunities in their home countries in Southeast Asia and the horn of Africa, “millions of poor, desperate men and women” annually immigrate, and are vulnerable at home and abroad.
 Many are abused, killed, and enslaved through the kafala sponsorship system which ties the status of migrant workers to their employers.
 This system means that employers control any ability for the eight million workers, comprising one-third of the Saudi population, to leave the country.
 Additionally, there are excessive working hours, wages withheld, and numerous forms of personal abuse and horrific events, such as sexual violence.